wjasper/Linux_Drivers/README.md

 9. Q: Under Raspian on the Raspberry Pi, I can not run the test program except as root.
    A: Go to /etc/udev/rules.d and rename the file 61-mcc.rules to 99-mcc.rules and reboot.

-10. Q: I can not get AInScan to work for the USB-1208LS or the minilab-1008 devies.
+10. Q: I can not get AInScan to work for the USB-1208LS or the minilab-1008 devices.
     A: These two USB HID devices use feature reports to download data due to limitation in the HID spec and the way the device was implemented.
 Unfortunately, feature reports don't work well under hidapi.